lamelyan/blog/README.md

 ### Functions are

-- *Honest* return the same result for same input.  *Method signature honesty* guarantees that for a given number of inputs, you'll get specific possible outputs.
+- *Honest* return the same result for the same input.  *Method signature honesty* guarantees that for a given number of inputs, you'll get specific possible outputs.
 There are no surprises, exceptions, etc.

-- *Referentially transparent*  do not update global state.
+- *Referentially transparent*  do not update the global state.

 ### Advantage of functions

 - *Easier to reason about.*

-   Because of two traits of *method signature honesty* and *referential transparency* it is eaiser to reason about the code.
+   Because of two traits of *method signature honesty* and *referential transparency* it is easier to reason about the code.
 We don't have to look up documentation or implementation detail of a function.
 The signature tells us what will happen after we call a function.
 Unit tests become easier.
 No need to create mocks or test doubles.

 - *Composition.*

-    When we know that a function does exactly what it suppose to without updating state, we can treat it as a building block.
+    When we know that a function does exactly what it suppose to without updating the state, we can treat it as a building block.
 This lends the functions to composition.

 ### Immutable Architecture